opencog/matrix/design/Design-object-atomese.md

 Design thoughts about an object-oriented infrastructure, in Atomese. nothing here yet, except for a sketch of ideas.

-The below sketchs ideas (circa 2024) for an object-oriented variant of Atomese.
+The below sketches ideas (circa 2024) for an object-oriented variant of Atomese.
 It seems like it would not be hard to implement; it extends conventional Atomese in a minor way.
 Yet, it also feels insufficiently abstract.
 Over time, its become clear that the `ExecutionOutputLink` and `EvaluationLink` are problematic.
 They work, in the sense they were originally imagined to work, but they break up data flow in awkward ways.
-They provide the wrong kind of abstraction for a dataflow architecture.
+They provide the wrong kind of abstraction for an agentic architecture.
 Thus, see [Design-similarity](Design-similarity.md) instead.